 Will I lose light by adding a roof to the back of my house?

-The long answer is: not usually as much as you might think.
-There two types of light.
-Ambient (reflected) light and direct light.
+The long answer is: Not usually as much as you might think… There two types of light: Direct light and Ambient (reflected) light.
 Most of the light that comes into the house is ambient light.
-This ambient light is still allowed in around the perimeter of the porch and into the house.
-Roofs will cut down on some of the direct light.
+Roofs will definitely cut down on some of the direct light but the ambient light is still allowed in around the perimeter of the porch and into the house.
 Actual sun position and movement will vary for property to property.
+Tall trees might also effect your light situation.
 If you’re worried about losing too much light, skylights will help get more light in the new room and ultimately, into the house.

 What is your service area?